 1. Evidence Retrieval

-Evidence lives in email attachments, shared drives, client management systems, third-party platforms, and sometimes in the memory of individuals who have since left the firm.
-There is no single view of where evidence for a given obligation is stored, who produces it, on what schedule, and in what format.
+The single largest time sink.
+Your team knows evidence exists for most obligations, but when the regulator asks for specific evidence against specific obligations for specific periods, retrieval becomes a scavenger hunt.
+Evidence lives in email attachments, shared drives, client management systems, and sometimes in the memory of people who have left the firm.
 Every inspection triggers a fresh retrieval effort because the link between obligation and evidence was never formalised.

 2. Mapping Validation